jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 ### Further Reading

-You can read more about the [block theme templates](https://developer.wordpress.org/themes/block-themes/templates-and-template-parts/)in the Theme Handbook.
+You can read more about the [block theme templates](https://developer.wordpress.org/themes/block-themes/templates-and-template-parts/) in the Theme Handbook.

 Now that we've covered theme templates, let's take a look at template parts.